SpiritAxolotl/woah-its-rex/README.md

 - [x] Fix latest spawns not displaying when it should be ??? \[medium priority\]
   - Fixed by combining the two
 - [ ] Fix index completion highlighting on ores themselves (only doesn't work for some ores)
-- [ ] Replace my `overflow-y: scroll;` stuff with `overflow: clip;` to better get rid of scrollbars
-- [ ] Nerf caves by making them more performant
+- [x] Nerf caves by making them more performant
-- [ ] Players can seemingly keep mining when the game is paused if they pause during an activity
+- [x] Players can seemingly keep mining when the game is paused if they pause during an activity

 ## New features
 - [x] Softcode things that will be harder to scale